WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: From Mixture of Experts to Prompt-based Continual Learning

 \section{From Mixture of Experts to Prompt-based Continual Learning}

-In this section, we discuss the relationship between mixture of experts and prompt-based techniques, and demonstrate how existing prompt-based continual learning methods can be interpreted within this framework.
-Specifically, recent work~\citep{le2024mixture, le2024revisiting} has shown that each output vector from each attention head in an MSA layer can be viewed as the output of an MoE model.
+In this section, we discuss the relationship between mixture of experts and prompt-based techniques, demonstrating how existing prompt-based continual learning methods can be interpreted within this framework.
+Specifically, recent work~\citep{le2024mixture} has shown that each output vector from each attention head in an MSA layer can be viewed as the output of an MoE model.
 This perspective implies that an MSA layer can be regarded as a special architecture in which \emph{each attention head comprises multiple MoE models}.
-Furthermore, these studies suggest that prefix-tuning can be interpreted as \emph{introducing new experts} to fine-tune these MoE models.
+Furthermore, these studies suggest that prefix-tuning can be {interpreted as a method of fine-tuning these models by \emph{introducing new experts}}.